 Whirlwind Mark 10 Helicopter Fumes Linked to Cancer

-Ask us if we can deal with your claim on a No Win, No Fee basis.
+We’ll be happy to discuss your situation with you and can let you know straight away if you could claim compensation.
+Ask us if we can handle your claim on a No Win, No Fee basis.

 The Sun.
 (2021).
 RAF airman wins cancer payout after exposure to Sea King helicopter exhaust fumes.
 The Sun. [https://www.thesun.co.uk/news/14860425/raf-prince-william-wins-cancer-payout/]

 The Daily Mail.
 (2021).
 A former pilot's cancer caused by helicopter's fumes exposed to future king.
 Daily Mail. [https://www.dailymail.co.uk/news/article-9555363/A-former-pilot-cancer-caused-helicopters-fumes-exposed-future-king.html]

 European Union Aviation Safety Agency.
 (2017).
 EASA Aviation Research Report: Characterisation of the toxicity of aviation turbine engine oils after pyrolysis.
 European Union Aviation Safety Agency. https://www.easa.europa.eu/sites/default/files/dfu/EASA%20AVOIL_final%20report_final%20version_160217.pdf]

 Fill in your details and one of the team will call you back or if you need to speak now call us on 0808 239 0244